 The US-LT RCD is led by a Board of Director’s which is comprised of local landowners appointed by the County Board of Supervisors.
 As a state special district, the Board can make legal agreements with county, state and federal governments for work in the district.
 Associate directors may be appointed by the US-LT RCD to assist in special areas of interest.

-Michael Broadhurst, President, Mike grew up on a Kansas farm and worked in agricultural research and development for almost 30 years, rising to lead research and development activities for Zeneca Ag Products.
+Michael Broadhurst, Vice-Chair.
+Mike grew up on a Kansas farm and worked in agricultural research and development for almost 30 years, rising to lead research and development activities for Zeneca Ag Products.
 In 2001 he returned to farming in SLO County where he and his wife have developed a direct marketing business based in produce from about 20 acres near Cambria.
 The experience of practical farming has engendered a passion for local farming, community, and the impacts of government regulation on small business.
 As a consequence he works diligently to support the RCD’s non-regulatory mission of preserving soil and water in SLO County.
 He represents the RCD on the county’s Water Resources Advisory Committee and is a member of the California Department of Food and Agriculture’s Certified Farmers Market Advisory Committee.
 He also manages Cambria’s farmers market.

 Tom Mora, Secretary, Tom is a SLO County Rancher and is an active member of the County Water Resources Advisory Committee (WRAC).